Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: The language of heliophysics

 In specifying the total time derivative it is necessary to determine the forces acting upon a given particle species.
 For uncharged particles, gravitational attraction is the only important consideration.
-Accordingly, to the system of equations for the individual distribution functions one must add Poisson's\indexit{Poisson equation: description} equation in order to specify the gravitational field based on the mass distribution provided by those particles with mass.
+Accordingly, to the system of equations for the individual distribution functions one must add Poisson's equation in order to specify the gravitational field based on the mass distribution provided by those particles with mass.
 Charged particles are also subject to electromagnetic interactions.
-Thus we must also include\indexit{Maxwell equations: description} Maxwell's equations to deduce the electric and magnetic fields based on the distribution of charges and currents provided by the charged particle species. \activity{Remind yourself of Maxwell's equations that are mathematical renditions of these properties: (1) electric monopoles are linked with an electric field; (2) there are no magnetic monopoles; (3) variations in the magnetic field are associated with an electric field; and (4) a magnetic field implies either steady currents or time-dependent electric fields, or both.
-Good news: once we have reached magnetohydrodynamics in Ch.~\ref{ch:universal}, Maxwell's equations are in principle superfluous as they are contained within the MHD equations; if you are interested in how that works, see \href{https://arxiv.org/pdf/1301.5572.pdf}{here} (Sections 1.1.1--1.1.9).
-By the way, a really useful resource for all things related to plasma physics (and how to convert between different unit systems) is the online \href{https://www.nrl.navy.mil/ppd/content/nrl-plasma-formulary}{NRL Plasma Formulary}.}
+Thus we must also include Maxwell's equations to deduce the electric and magnetic fields based on the distribution of charges and currents provided by the charged particle species. \activity{{\em Look up:} Remind yourself of Maxwell's equations that are mathematical renditions of these properties: (1) electric monopoles are linked with an electric field; (2) there are no magnetic monopoles; (3) variations in the magnetic field are associated with a circulating electric field; and (4) a circulating magnetic field implies either steady currents or time-dependent electric fields, or both.
+Good news: once we have reached magnetohydrodynamics in Ch.~\ref{ch:universal}, Maxwell's equations are in principle superfluous as they are contained within the MHD equations; if you are interested in how that works, see \href{https://arxiv.org/pdf/1301.5572.pdf}{Spruit (2016)} (Sections 1.1.1--1.1.9).
+By the way, a really useful resource for all things related to plasma physics (and how to convert between different unit systems) is the online \href{https://www.nrl.navy.mil/ppd/content/nrl-plasma-formulary}{NRL Plasma Formulary}.
+Make a table that matches each equation (and add often-used names for them); use the NRL Plasma Formulary to compare and contrast the Gaussian and SI unit formulations.
+Which formulation do you like better? \mylabel{act:maxwellunits}}

 In principle, this suffices to provide a complete description of the grammar and syntax of heliophysics at a very elegant, learned and precise level.
 In practice the task of following through with this program (a) is prohibitively difficult with or without the assistance of the computer, (b) is subject to the problem that the initial conditions are not known with any degree of certainty, (c) is complicated by the fact that many of the collisional and radiative transition probabilities are not even approximately known, and (d) requires that certain conditions be fulfilled so that electromagnetic interactions can be separated into large-scale fields and small-scale collisions.
 Finally, this comprehensive description usually provides far more information than is usually necessary for comparing with observations or understanding the predictions of a theory over specified temporal and spatial scales.